heet-113/Age-Calculator/README.md

-This is a simple age calculator made by using the core and basic concepts of HTML, CSS, and JavaScript.
+This is a simple Age calculator made by using the core and basic concepts of HTML, CSS, and JavaScript.